 This is the perfect “spring-but-it’s-still-cold-out” kind of meal.
 Bright & vibrant, but also warm and comforting.
 Serve with a glass of red wine and some toasty garlic bread.

-Heat butter or oil in a medium saucepan.
-Add chopped shallots, garlic, a pinch of salt and cook until shallots are translucent.
+- Heat the butter or oil in a medium saucepan.
+Add the shallots, garlic, and a pinch of salt and cook until shallots are translucent.
 Add a splash of white wine to deglaze the bottom of the pan.
-Add broccoli florets and cook for a minute or two, until they’re bright green but not cooked through.
-Add pistachios and stock, cook and cook for a few minutes more.
+Add the broccoli florets and cook for a minute or two, until they’re bright green but not cooked through.
+Add the pistachios, stock, and milk, and cook for a few minutes more.

-Pour into bowls and garnish with a whole broccoli floret, a few pistachios, a pinch of red pepper flake and some cheese if that’s your thing.
+- Pour into bowls and garnish with a whole broccoli floret, a few pistachios, a pinch of red pepper flakes, if using, and some cheese if that’s your thing.
 Serve with toasty garlic bread.